-Civil registration - "[the] continuous, permanent, compulsory and universal the recording of occurrence and characteristics of vital events pertaining to the population, as provided through decree or regulation in accordance with the legal requirements in each country.
+Civil registration - "[the] continuous, permanent, compulsory and universal recording of the occurrence and characteristics of vital events pertaining to the population, as provided through decree or regulation in accordance with the legal requirements in each country.
 This process establishes and provides legal documentation for such events.
 The civil registration records are also the best source of vital statistics."578